-GRANT SELECT ON TABLE okera_sample.sample HAS ATTRIBUTE (security.high=true AND security.medium=true) TO ROLE sales_analyst;
+GRANT SELECT ON TABLE okera_sample.sample HAVING ATTRIBUTE IN (security.high, security.medium) TO ROLE sales_analyst;

-You may also use ‘AND’ in order to grant more than one tag access policy at a time.
+You may also remove the key word “IN” and the parentheses and use ‘AND’ in order to grant more than one tag access policy at a time.

 You may also revoke attribute-based access policies on the Workspace page.
 For example:

-REVOKE SELECT ON TABLE okera_sample.sample HAS ATTRIBUTE (security.high=true AND security.medium=true) FROM ROLE sales_analyst;
+REVOKE SELECT ON TABLE okera_sample.sample HAVING ATTRIBUTE security.high AND security.medium FROM ROLE sales_analyst;

 Assigning a tag